ephembra/ephembra/README.md

 ephembra relies on coordinate transforms from several reference frames:

-- rest frame using the International Celestial Reference System.
+- equatorial frame using the International Celestial Reference System.
 - ecliptic frame using IAU 2006 obliquity and precession.

-### rest frame
+### equatorial frame

 the JPL DE440 ephemerides are expressed in the [International Celestial Reference System][ICRS], a quasi-inertial reference frame centered on